fangq/mcx/README.txt

 where Ng is the total number of time gates.

 By default, MCX produces the '''Green's function''' of the
-'''fluence rate''' (or '''flux''') for the given domain and source.
+'''fluence rate'''  for the given domain and source.
 Sometime it is also known as the time-domain "two-point" function.
 If you run MCX with the following command

   mcx -f input.inp -s output ....

-the flux data will be saved in a file named "output.dat" under the current folder.
+the fluence-rate data will be saved in a file named "output.dat" under the current folder.
 If you run MCX without "-s output", the output file will be named as "input.inp.dat".

-To understand this further, you need to know that a '''flux''' is measured by number of particles passing through an infinitesimal spherical surface per '''unit time''' at '''a given location'''.
+To understand this further, you need to know that a '''fluence-rate (Phi(r,t))''' is measured by number of particles passing through an infinitesimal spherical surface per '''unit time''' at '''a given location''' regardless of directions.
-The unit of MCX output flux is "1/(mm<sup>2</sup>s)", if the flux is interpreted as the "particle flux" [6], or "J/(mm<sup>2</sup>s)", if it is interpreted as the "energy flux" [6].
+The unit of the MCX output is "W/mm<sup>2 = J/(mm<sup>2</sup>s)", if it is interpreted as the "energy fluence-rate" [6], or "1/(mm<sup>2</sup>s)", if the output is interpreted as the "particle fluence-rate" [6].

-The Green's function of the flux simply means that the flux is produced by a '''unitary source'''.
+The Green's function of the fluence-rate means that it is produced by a '''unitary source'''.
 In simple terms, this represents the fraction of particles/energy that arrives a location per second under '''the radiation of 1 unit (packet or J) of particle or energy